MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 ### Specific Attributes
 Certain attributes on demand are specific and must be matched exactly by a corresponding supply.
 The following two specific attributes exist:

--   Demanded serial/lot numbers that require specific application (The **SN Specific Tracking** or **Lot Specific Tracking** check box is selected in the **Item Tracking Code Card** page for the item tracking code that is used by the item.)
+-   Demanded serial/lot numbers that require specific application (The **SN Specific Tracking** or **Lot Specific Tracking** check box is selected on the **Item Tracking Code Card** page for the item tracking code that is used by the item.)
 -   Links to supply orders created manually or automatically for a specific demand (order-to-order links).

 For these attributes, the planning system applies the following rules: